 - In a crossover, even Superman made fun of his name.

 - What makes it funnier is that the name itself was almost never used in the Deathblow series, or any other Wildstorm comics - he usually went by Michael Cray, so even the creators didn't want to use the name.

 - Captain Marvel had a few Golden Age opponents with questionable names, but the worst of them had to be Mr. Banjo, whose gimmick was that he strummed secret codes to a Japanese submarine on his banjo.
 Depending on how you look at it, Mr. Mind (the World's Wickedest Worm) might qualify as well.

 - The other especially suspect one is Nippo, the Japanese judo master and assassin.
 Seriously, Nippo?
-Although in their defense, comics made in the 40s were all about raising support for the war (everybody knows about "Superman says you can slap a Jap," right?), and making the enemy look stupid in any way possible was pretty par for the course.
+Since comics made in the 40s were all about raising support for the war (everybody knows about "Superman says you can slap a Jap," right?) and making the enemy look stupid in any way possible was pretty par for the course, but really.

 - The Gay Ghost is one of the most infamous examples in comic history.
 For the record, in his later appearances (however few there have been), he's been known as the Grim Ghost — evidently the "Gay" moniker was something akin to an Ironic Nickname.

 - The Champions comic books has the Galloping Galooper (who's portrayed as an egotistical goofus, so it's probably deliberate).